tcvdijk/wupstream/README.md

 ### Various Parsers

-Wüpstream contains an three parser of varying robustness and speed.
+WÃ¼pstream contains an three parser of varying robustness and speed.
 Use of the default parser (which uses RapidJSON) is recommended.

 * The "quick" parser does not validate the JSON and makes various assumptions about its structure and the order of the attributes.
 It may fail without warnings.
 Enable it using `--quick-parser`.